SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Anuraag Bhatnagar

 So perhaps I can comment on the Dubai and Ravi will give you some more specifications on the financials that you brought up.
 Dubai, we closed the transaction on 26th of November.
-So the current operator will be managing the hotel till 26th of December or so for this year for sea within this year we have a planned upgrade and a rebanding which is planned in 2027 and we start operating the hotel from 2027.
-And we should be rebranding very much on track of rebranding the hotel as the Leela in 2028 and we start earning management fees.
+So, the current operator will be managing the hotel till December ’26 or so for this year, foresee within this year.
+We have a planned upgrade in 2027.
+And we start operating the hotel from 2027.
+And we should be rebranding the hotel as the Leela in 2028 and we start earning management fees.
+It’s a large asset, if I was to remind you, over 23 acres with four zones.
+So, we would be very efficient about our upgrading and our planning.

 Anuraag Bhatnagar